The LessonAn ellipse is a flattened circle, often called an oval.

-The major axis passes through both foci and the center of the ellipse.
+The major axis passes through both foci and the centre of the ellipse.

-- The minor axis is the line segment perpendicular to the major axis, through the center of the ellipse.
+The minor axis is the line segment perpendicular to the major axis, through the centre of the ellipse.

 Area of an EllipseThe area of an ellipse is found using the formula: